-8. When ready to bake, brush the top of the pie with the egg wash and sprinkle with the sugar.
+- When ready to bake, if you have not cut out shapes of the dough round or done a lattice-top, use a sharp knife to cut slits in the top crust.
+Brush the top of the pie with the egg wash and sprinkle with the sugar.
 Place the pie on the baking sheet in the oven and bake for 30 minutes, or until the edges of the crust start to brown.
 Remove the pie from the oven and cover the edges of the crust with a pie ring.

 - Continue to bake for an additional 25 to 30 minutes, until the crust is golden brown.
 Remove the pie ring and continue to bake for an additional 5 minutes if the edges of the crust are a little pale compared to the rest of the crust.
 Transfer the pie to a wire rack and allow to cool completely before serving.
 The pie can be kept, covered, at room temperature or in the refrigerator for up to 2 days.

 - Crust: This is my very favorite pie crust, but if you prefer not to use shortening, give my all-butter pie crust a try.

 - Apples: Any combination of tart/crisp apples will work in this pie.
 Some suggestions: Granny Smith, Jonagold, Pink Lady, Fuji, Honeycrisp, and Braeburn.

 - Salted Caramel Sauce: You can substitute 1 cup of store-bought caramel sauce.